 On top of that, SmugMug works as a photo backup service.
 They have unlimited storage available, so you can upload as many image files as you want (note, they don’t support RAW files), and they also support video files.
 There’s an app to help you manage your galleries, and a plugin is available for Adobe Lightroom to make it easy to upload your images to your galleries.

 Of course, not everything is perfect.
 One thing we’re not a huge fan of is that as well as the ongoing annual fee, SmugMug charges a 15% fee on every sale you make.

-This makes Smugmug one of the more expensive options in our round-up.
+This makes SmugMug one of the most expensive options in our round-up.
 Overall though the features on offer make it a very compelling offering, especially for serious amateurs and professionals who want a great looking website that will do everything they need.

-Several members of my travel photography course have used Smugmug and here is what a couple of them had to say about their experiences so far.
+Several members of my travel photography course use SmugMug and here is what a couple of them had to say about their experiences so far.

 First, Aneta Zimnicki (see her SmugMug portfolio here), who is based in Canada said:

 “After reviewing the top photo selling sites, SmugMug hands down was the best for me.
 It’s designed for photographers and their customer service is amazing.
 Custom photo pricing and print size control is great.
 I can publish prices in my own home currency CDN (I was very disappointed in some other sites, they assume everyone is US based!).

 Also the printer vendor relationship with the site was very important to me.
 I was looking for reliable, consistent good quality prints.
 The cost for the site is more than other sites, but I see the reason.